Travel nurse complete career guide

 Education requirements to become a travel nurse

 It takes between 2 and 5 years to become a travel nurse.
-You can choose between an associate or bachelor’s degree.
+You can choose between an associate’s or bachelor’s degree.
 Below are the details about each course of study.

 Associate degree in nursing (ADN)

 An associate degree is the minimum academic requirement to be a registered nurse (RN) and start working as a travel nurse.
 ADN degrees are offered at community colleges and some universities and include on-site clinical training.
-Upon earning this 2-year degree, you will be prepared to assist physicians, dress wounds, run diagnostic tests, review treatment plans and provide patients information on self-care.
+Upon earning this 2-year degree, you are prepared to assist physicians, dress wounds, run diagnostic tests, review treatment plans, and provide patients information on self-care.

 Bachelor of science in nursing (BSN)

 A BSN is preferred by employers.
 This 4-year degree path combines classes in nursing education with clinical experience guided by a practicing nurse.
 There are also options for accelerated, 15-month bachelor’s degrees in nursing science.
 A bachelor’s degree requires in-person clinical rotations at a hospital affiliated with your chosen nursing school.

 After getting an associate or bachelor’s degree, you need to pass the National Council Licensure Exam (NCLEX) in person or online.
 Upon completion, you will be a registered nurse.
 Those interested in travel nursing must then find a local nursing position and work for at least a year before applying for travel assignments.
 To find travel nurse assignments, connect with a travel nurse agency, such as American Traveler, Host Healthcare or Aya Healthcare.